awesomephant/walker-in-the-landscape/index.md

 Walker

-And there She was, waiting in the distance...
+<span data-id='waiting' data-video="/assets/videos/waiting.mp4">And there She was, waiting in the distance...</span>

 Narrator